Build a SvelteKit Markdown Blog

 <Counter />

-First you need to create a default mdsvex layout that’s going to wrap the Markdown files and you can name it anything but I’m going to name it mdsvex.svelte to avoid confusion with +layout.svelte.
+Let’s create a default mdsvex layout that’s going to wrap everything and name it mdsvex.svelte to avoid confusion with +layout.svelte:

 svelte.config.js